How to obtain high-purity sgRNAs for compliant CRISPR/Cas genome editing

 Who should attend?

-• Technical leads and program managers: Leaders in developing and optimizing CRISPR technologies, gene editing, and RNA therapeutics.
+• Technical leads, program managers, and leaders in developing and optimizing CRISPR technologies, gene editing, and RNA therapeutics.

 Certificate of attendance

 If you attend the live webinar, you will automatically receive a certificate of attendance, including a learning outcomes summary, for continuing education purposes.
+If you view the on-demand webinar, you can request a certificate of attendance by emailing editor@selectscience.net.

 Speakers